yonah-ag/musescore-recorder-fingering/README.md

 ### MuseScore Recorder-Fingering Plugin

-MuseScore plugin to add recorder fingerings to a score

 This plugin adds recorder fingerings to notes in voice 1 of a score, either to selected measures or to the entire score.
 The free font RecorderFont.ttf is required.